 The dose varies from person to person.
 Your doctor will tell you how much to take.

-Children under 15 years of age usually take 100 mg to 400 mg daily.
+Children under 15 years of age usually take 100 mg to 400 mg daily in divided doses.

 Your doctor may advise you to take a different dose.
 This depends on your condition and whether or not you are taking any other medicines.

 Swallow the tablets with plenty of water to reduce the possibility of gastric upset.